plusworx/gmindocs/command_syntax.md

 The gmin command syntax has been designed to be reasonably intuitive and consistent.
 Commands usually take the form of `gmin <verb> <object> [arguments] [flags]`.
 Although there may be the odd exception like `gmin whoami`.

 ## Flags
-Command flags look like **-x** or **--longnameforx** and they take an accompanying argument.
-However, flags that relate to boolean values (true/false) just need the flag to be provided with no accompanying argument.
-For example, the **-c** or **--changepassword** flag when creating or updating a user.
+Command flags can have short names like **-x** and long names like **--longnameforx** and they can take an accompanying argument.
+They can be used with or without an equals sign so that:

+`--first-name=George` is equivalent to `--first-name George`.
+However, flags that relate to boolean values (true/false) have a slightly different syntax.
+An equals sign **must** be used if a value is provided so that:

+`-c=true` or `-c=false` is correct, but `-c true` is not and will be interpreted incorrectly.

+You can set a boolean flag to true by providing the flag on its own like this:

+`-c` or `--change-password` but this only works for true and **not** for false.

 Some flags are mutually exclusive and others are interdependent.
 Where this is the case, an error is displayed to explain what is required.